Sinbad: “Surgery Is No Joke!”

-After undergoing surgery in 2015, Sinbad has recovered nicely.
-Even on his birthday, November 10th in the hospital, the comedian is of good spirits.
+After undergoing surgery in 2015, many were nervous to the outcome.
+But on his birthday, November 10th, in the hospital, the comedian was in good spirits.

-The 60-year-old actor and comedian continued to update fans on social media after undergoing a 10-hour spinal fusion surgery.
+The 61-year-old actor and comedian continued to update fans on social media after undergoing a 10-hour spinal fusion surgery.

 Spinal fusion is major surgery, usually lasting several hours.
 Lumbar spinal fusion surgery to joins, or fuses, two or more vertebrae in the low back.